 Former East Carolina University students who have not been enrolled at ECU for a minimum of two consecutive academic years (four semesters, summer sessions excluded) may request readmission under the Forgiveness Policy.
-Such requests must be submitted on the application for readmission according to application deadline dates as specified above.
+Such requests must be submitted on the application for readmission according to application deadline dates.
 Students who have been enrolled at another regionally accredited college or university since their last enrollment at East Carolina University must submit to the Office of Admissions official transcripts indicating that a minimum cumulative 2.5 average has been earned in all transferable courses attempted by the final transcripts deadline noted below.